-The color of the flesh of lake trout may range from white to deep reddish orange among specimens taken from the same waters.
-The flesh has a fine, delicate flavor and is highly regarded by epicures.
-The siscowet, however, is much too oily for ordinary use, and is usually smoked for the market.
+The color of the flesh of lake trout may range from white to deep reddish orange among fish taken from the same waters.
+The flesh has a fine, delicate flavor that is highly regarded by epicures.
+The siscowet, however, is much too oily for ordinary use and is usually smoked for the market.

 The present account of different aspects of the life history of the lake trout is condensed from a large number of publications based on studies in many different waters.
-It is revised extensively from the previous issues of this leaflet (1943 and 1944) which were written by Dr. John Van Oosten.
+It is revised from Fishery Leaflet 441 issued in 1957.
+The illustration on page one is by courtesy of the New York Conservation Department.